 Along the way, players will need to find and collect as many pearls as they possibly can - whoever holds the most at the game’s end is named the winner.
 Throughout Whale Riders, players will need to choose between slowly acquiring wealth by assured trades or racing to reach the richest treasures before the other players do.

-Other than two-player game Lost Cities, Knizia is also known for creating Tigris & Euphrates - proclaimed by some as one of the best board games of all time - and the influential Lord of the Rings co-op board game released in the early noughties.
+Other than Lost Cities, Knizia is also known for creating Tigris & Euphrates - proclaimed by some as one of the best board games of all time - and the influential Lord of the Rings co-op board game released in the early noughties.